Arthur Leclerc: 2021

 Leclerc tested for Prema during the 2020 post-season testing.
-In 2021 Leclerc was partnered with Olli Caldwell and Red Bull academy member Dennis Hauger at Prema Racing in the FIA Formula 3 Championship.
+In 2021, Leclerc was partnered with Olli Caldwell and Red Bull academy member Dennis Hauger at Prema Racing in the FIA Formula 3 Championship.
 He also competed in the 2021 Virtual Grand Prix Championship for Ferrari, his brother's real-world team.
 Leclerc had a challenging debut in Barcelona, where he failed to score any points, due to his poor qualifying and a puncture in the first race.
 Leclerc's Paul Ricard weekend got off to a bad start, unable to start a lap in qualifying due to a suspension failure.
 He charged all the way to 12th in Race 1 for reverse pole in Race 2.
-The Monégasque would then take his first victory in Race 2, as well as his first points, before once again coming close to the top ten on Sunday.
+Leclerc would then take his first victory in Race 2, as well as his first points, before once again coming close to the top ten on Sunday.
 He would qualify ninth for the Red Bull Ring round, but retired in the first race due to a puncture on lap 10.
 During the second race, Leclerc amazingly climbed 21 places to end in sixth place, in which he was "really happy".
 Disappointment would follow in Race 3, as Leclerc lost control while overtaking Victor Martins and slammed into Clément Novalak, bringing an early end to his and Leclerc's race.
 He was taken to hospital but was discharged later that Sunday, also receiving a three-place grid penalty for the next race due to that incident.

 Leclerc scored his maiden pole position at the Hungaroring.
 The first two races would come without points and during Race 3, Leclerc maintained his lead until lap 9, where he battled with teammate Hauger and lost out but still finished in second place.
 Leclerc had an unremarkable round at Spa-Francorchamps, taking two tenth places from Race 2 and Race 3 due to qualifying in 13th.
 In Zandvoort, Leclerc qualified tenth.
 He then scored his second win of the season during Race 1, having stormed from third to first at the start and also defending hard from Logan Sargeant.
 He followed it up with seventh and tenth places in Race 2 and Race 3 respectively.
 In the Sochi, Leclerc qualified a disappointing 14th, but managed to end with a pair of seventh places.
 Leclerc ended up tenth in the standings, with one pole, two wins and 79 points, behind Caldwell and title-winning teammate Hauger, but could not prevent Prema from defending the teams' title.
 He remained with Prema for post-season testing.